 Arizona state law doesn’t permit the Series LLC structure, in which several separate LLCs operate under one overarching “umbrella” LLC entity.
 The individual LLCs (sometimes called “cells”) may have different members, assets, and obligations.
 In theory, individual cells and the umbrella LLC are insulated from the debts and legal liabilities of the others, providing value protection for some small businesses.

 If you decide to dissolve your business, you’ll need to file the Articles of Termination with the Arizona Corporation Commission.
-Plus, you’ll need to pay off any business debts, sell off assets, and distribute any remaining profits or losses between the members.
-A well-drafted Operating Agreement should describe the dissolution procedure in detail.
+Plus, you’ll need to pay off any business debts, sell off assets, and distribute any remaining profits among the members.
+A well-drafted operating agreement should describe the dissolution procedure in detail.

-The process for transferring ownership of an LLC should be in your Operating Agreement.
+The process for transferring ownership of an LLC should be in your operating agreement.
 In general, two primary documents should accompany each transfer.
 First, you should draft a purchase agreement whereby the previous owner sells its LLC interests to the buyer.
-Next, you should amend the Operating Agreement to reflect the change in ownership (along with any other changes desired by the new collective membership).
+Next, you should amend the operating agreement to reflect the change in ownership (along with any other changes desired by the new collective membership).
+The state will also need to be updated on the ownership changes.

 A DBA — or a “Doing Business As” name — is a business name LLCs can use as their publicly facing brand.
 The Arizona Corporation Commission doesn’t handle DBAs.
 Instead, you should check with the Arizona Secretary of State to confirm the name isn’t already taken.
 Then, you can submit an online Trade Name Application to get your DBA.